-The COVID-19 pandemic changed so much.
-I watched as musicians from around the world posted home performances online to help break the tedium of self-isolation, but I’d been away from music for too long to contribute.
-I was 300 pages into the book about my life, though, and I could pull out the Dan stories to share with his fans.
+When the COVID-19 pandemic started, I watched as musicians from around the world posted home performance videos online to help break the tedium of self-isolation for people.
+I wanted to contribute something myself, but I hadn't performed in ten years and was much too rusty.
+However, I was 300 pages into a memoir I'd started in 2013; I could pull my Dan stories out and share them with his fans.

-It’s going to be a challenge, writing new chapters with a weekly deadline, but I survived bigger challenges and each one opened a new door.
-If I hadn’t gone through the madness at the ranch, I wouldn’t have started a memoir.
+It’s going to be a challenge, writing new chapters with a weekly deadline, but I’ve made it through bigger challenges and each one has opened a new door.
+If I hadn’t gone through the madness at the ranch, I wouldn’t have started this book.
 If the pandemic hadn’t happened, I wouldn’t be sharing it with you now.
-I hope each story will be a new color and every word a brushstroke, until you have a portrait of Dan in your mind full of feeling, depth and texture.
+I hope each story will be a new color; every word a brushstroke, until you have a portrait of Dan in your mind full of feeling, depth and texture.